aaronkaplan/intelmq/docs/proposal.md

 # Scenarios

-### Scenario 1 - botnet start command after bot configuration was manually removed
+### Scenario 1

+**Scenario:** botnet start command after bot configuration was manually removed

 Please note that this scenario is using botnet commands, therefore, it's crutial to have a good understand about botnet concept.
 Also, every single mentioned to "bots", except mentioned explicity, means bots which are part of the botnet.

-1. In this case there are 10 bots configured as `botnet: True`.
+1. In this case there are 10 bots configured as `botnet: true`.
 Admin execute the command to start the botnet.
 2. Admin accidentally remove manually a bot with `bot_id: my-bot-1` from admin runtime configuration without stopping it previously.
 3. Admin add manually a new bot with `bot_id: my-bot-2` to admin runtime configuration.
 4. Admin execute the command to start the botnet which will do the following: